 Iaijutsu is the rapid deployment of the sword with combative intent.
 It is a separate area of study with it’s own distinct waza (curriculum).

 As a classical art Iaijutsu concerns itself with three primary considerations:

 - combat application

 - mental and physical discipline

 The ability to rapidly and fluidly draw the sword and successfully engage an enemy was crucial to the samurai both in attack and defense.
 The techniques for accomplishing this feat are sophisticated and take serious instruction and practice before they can be done safely at speed.

-At the Dojo of the West Wind sword arts are done with wooden practice swords as well as live (real and sharp) swords once a student is ready.
-The fact that our students use a real weapon facilitates both speed and a depth of learning that would not exist if live blades were not used.
+At Sato Bu Kan Dojo sword arts are done with wooden practice swords until a high level of skill is achieved.
+The fact that our students use a real weapon facilitates both speed and a depth of learning that would not exist otherwise.

 Subtle physical movements and mental awareness become second nature to a swordsman.
 At the higher levels of skill, the opponent is controlled with the swordsman’s will and is unable to attack without being cut down in the process.